programminghistorian/jekyll/_posts/2016-12-03-ph-is-people.md

 <p><figure><a href="../images/ph-is-people/PhPeople-earth.png">
         <img src="../images/ph-is-people/PhPeople-earth.png" alt=""/></a><figcaption>
     Heatmap of Contributors to The Programming Historian since launch.
-Map produced using Google Fusion Tables.</figcaption></figure>
+Map produced using Google Fusion Tables.</figcaption></figure></p>

-    <br/>It sounds cheesy, but projects like *the Programming Historian* don't exist without people freely giving their time, energy, and passion.
+It sounds cheesy, but projects like *the Programming Historian* don't exist without people freely giving their time, energy, and passion.
 Part of our [sustainability plan](http://programminghistorian.org/#funding--ownership) has always been to ensure the project wasn't reliant upon grant funding, and that means we've had to work hard to entice volunteers to sustain our efforts.
-To ensure our relationship was mutually beneficial rather than one-way, we've always tried to make sure contributors were properly credited for their efforts.</p>
+To ensure our relationship was mutually beneficial rather than one-way, we've always tried to make sure contributors were properly credited for their efforts.

 Since we launched in July 2012, we've done our best to keep track of everyone who has been part of the project.
 That includes authors, project team members, reviewers, and contributors to our blog.
 We've done a pretty good job of that (though I realise that we only have a list of reviewer names in lessons that eventually were accepted for publication and not those that didn't make it through peer review).